celery/celery/docs/configuration.rst

 CELERYD_CONCURRENCY
 ~~~~~~~~~~~~~~~~~~~

-The number of concurrent worker processes/threads/green threads, executing
+The number of concurrent worker processes/threads/green threads executing
 tasks.

 If you're doing mostly I/O you can have more processes,